Blog

 Note: In this blog, references to the Cloudera platform are meant to encompass both the Cloudera Data Platform (CDP) and the legacy product, Cloudera Distribution of Hadoop (CDH).

-Apache Hadoop vs. Cloudera: What's the Difference?
+Apache Hadoop vs. Cloudera Overview

 Apache Hadoop is a free, open source data-processing technology that uses a network of computers to solve large data computation via the MapReduce programming model.
 Cloudera offers a commercial, Hadoop-based platform that is available via paid subscription.